usman-verse/brain-boost-arcade/README.md

-# brain-boost-arcade
+# Brain Boost Arcade
-Brain Boost Arcade is a collection of interactive brain-training games designed to improve memory, focus, reaction speed and problem-solving skills through fun mini-games.
+A small collection of fun brain-challenge games I made for myself to chill during short office breaks.

+Games Include: Sliding Puzzle, Memory Match, Reaction Test, Sequence Recall and Color Focus.

+Wanna Try?

+If you're bored during a break, feel free to give it a try!

+👉

+No installation required - just open it in your browser and play.